 After the pre-implementation has made progress, it’s time to build out the system.
 Your IT team should define and document the user experience (UX) for consistent adoption.
 They will likely be very involved in the ongoing user education portion of the initiative, helping populate training materials with screenshots and other content to help employees better understand how to follow the new process.
 At the same time, your IT team will manage the install and configure everything to properly function as intended, performing UAT and PIV.
 Also, your development team might need to be involved to protect custom applications.

 Even with a compelling, mandatory, and participatory employee training regime, plus a buttoned-up MFA system configured by the team perfectly, problems still happen.
 Unfortunately, there is no way to completely engineer around the human condition by seeking paths of the least resistance.
 The same things that make MFA authentication easy may be the same places for system failure.

 Many employees have developed “notification fatigue” where they automatically click approve on pop-ups, just to continue working on what they are working on.
 Therefore, push notifications can present an easy social engineering opportunity for external groups to gain unauthorized access, then exploit your network and data.
 Coming full circle, education is important… but employees must take a moment to pause, read, consider, and judge the veracity of a notification.

-There is significant cost in service calls that come in for basic configuration adjustments.
+There is a significant cost in service calls that come in for basic configuration adjustments.
 Instead of an IT team addressing external security threats or system downtime challenges, they may be bogged down, dealing with application installations.
-Consider how to whitelist certain application installations from a network resource, so that you provide an adequate self-service solution to staff, while maintaining version control and overall access safety.
+Consider how to white list certain application installations from a network resource, so that you provide an adequate self-service solution to staff while maintaining version control and overall access safety.